.

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

-When we begin our field work each day, the project staff will introduce and demonstrate each new task.
+When we begin our fieldwork daily, the project staff will introduce and demonstrate each new task.
 We’ll work with you until you’re comfortable with any new activities.
 We will also supervise research tasks to ensure quality data collection.

 ITINERARY